vudayani/spring-ai-llm-demo/blog.md

 ## Architecture Overview
 The integration involves:

-1. Spring AI Application: Acts as the main interface for interacting with LLMs and provides endpoints for generating responses.
+1. Spring AI Application: Acts as the main interface for interacting with LLMs and provides endpoints for generating responses
-2. DeepEval Evaluation Service: A Python-based microservice that evaluates the quality of LLM responses.
+2. DeepEval Evaluation Service: A Python-based microservice that evaluates the quality of LLM responses, returning a score and feedback

-3. Integration Workflow: Spring AI sends prompts and responses to the DeepEval service for evaluation, receives feedback, and optionally suggests prompt refinements.
+Integration Workflow: Spring AI Application handles requests to the `/promptTuning` endpoint, interacting with selected LLMs to generate responses.
+The prompts and responses are sent to the DeepEval service for evaluation.
+If the response quality is below a threshold, the LLM is called again to provide an improvised prompt.

 ## Prompt Tuning Endpoint

-The /promptTuning endpoint combines the capabilities of Spring AI and DeepEval to evaluate LLM responses and refine prompts iteratively.
+The `/promptTuning` endpoint combines the capabilities of Spring AI and DeepEval to evaluate LLM responses and refine prompts iteratively.
 Provides feedback and suggestions for improving prompts when response quality is below a threshold by leveraging the LLM itself to generate suggestions for improvement.

 ## Prompt Tuning Example
 By experimenting with custom inputs, we can explore how prompts influence LLM responses and use evaluation feedback to iteratively improve them.

 #### Initial Request
 Below is a sample request (userPrompt and systemPrompt) to create a 2-day itinerary for Switzerland.
-The evaluationCriteria is list of steps provided to verify if the llm response is meets the criteria.
+The evaluationCriteria is list of steps provided to verify if the llm response meets the criteria.

 ```bash
 {